gilbertorgit/jnpr_apstra_kvm/README.md

 This repository provides some basic automation scripts to build your own Juniper topologies using Apstra, vQFX, and vMX on KVM.

-1. Go to the specifics folders and follow the instructions!
-Enjoy!
+1. Go to the specifics folders and follow the instructions.
+Have fun!